danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AssetServerApi.md

 # **list**
-> list(selectedFields?: string, extraHttpRequestParams?: any)
+> list(selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve a list of all Asset Servers known to this service.